niclim/TowerDefense/README.md

 * do some balancing (towers and levels are definitely not balanced lol.)
 * add in strengths and weaknesses
 * render information properly
 * move out html into components
+* Fix modal to vertically center (ugh)

 ### TODO later
 * Come up with a better name than awesome TD